 Integration ensures control information generated by one vertically-focused system can identify and combine, with that generated by another similar system serving a different control function.
 Insight occurs when the combined data sources are cleansed, organized and run through algorithmic processes to generate patterns (consumption, behavioral, of events, and of motion).

-Smart Cities Feature Sustainable Urbanism With An Adaptive Capacity For Resilience.
+Intelligent Cities Feature Sustainable Urbanism With An Adaptive Capacity For Resilience.
 By Design.
 (A Rational Definition)

-- Smart Cities Aspire Towards A New Paradigm Of Urban Mobility: The serious congestion on public roads cannot be solved by looking at the problem from the same paradigm of the previous century.
+- Aspire Towards A New Paradigm Of Urban Mobility: The serious congestion on public roads cannot be solved by looking at the problem from the same paradigm of the previous century.
 Ownership Vs Usage; Autonomous Transportation; Drive Commute Vs Telecommuting; Physical Presence Vs Telepresence (or even better, A Digital Twin).
 New emerging paradigms such as the Sharing-Economy are critical to delivering the same familiar services without the assumed underlying infrastructure. projects from bike sharing to intelligent parking to green municipal cars

 - Enables Social Collaboration For Urban Resiliency: Ensures meaningful stakeholder engagement.
 Resiliency is really the inverse of risk, it is fundamentally about maintaining an acceptable level of service and livability in a dynamic and changing environment.
 How does a flood or tornado affected community regroup quickly and organize itself using social and collaborative technologies before public services can kick-in with support.